feststelltaste/sas2024/README.md

 ### Next steps
 - Check out this repository (`git clone https://github.com/feststelltaste/sas2024`)
-- Install all the needed dependencies for your Python environment (see `requirements.txt`)
+- Install all the needed dependencies for your Python environment (see `requirements.txt`) with pip -r `requirements.txt`
 - Execute the bash script `postBuild` (`sh ./postBuild`), which will download and configure a local Neo4j installation
 - Execute the bash script `start` (sh ./start) to start the local Neo4j server
 - Start Jupyter notebook in the repository directory (with `jupyter notebook`)